-Even in 2019, a year when countless brands have entered the plus-size fashion industry and plus-size women are seen in media more than ever before, there continues to be discrimination and judgment against larger bodies.
+Even though countless brands have entered the plus-size fashion industry and plus-size women are seen in media more than ever before, there continues to be discrimination and judgment against larger bodies.
 It can be seen at the doctor’s office, in the workplace, on the dating scene, or even on airplanes.
 But finally, it seems society is beginning to wake up.
 As you fight to take up space in the world and continue to prove that every body is equally valid, knowing about the movements that got us to today, deciding how we want to describe our own bodies, and educating ourselves about plus-size fashion history can only embolden us to challenge long-held beliefs or false assumptions.
 So, we’ve compiled an arsenal of all the terms and concepts you should know.

 These are just some of the many ways women of size like to describe themselves.
 Whatever word you like to use best is up to you!